 However, those who do speak English know they are a rare gem and they will likely offer help even when you don’t necessarily need it.
 At bus stations, there is generally always people who speak English to help you buy a ticket.
 Taxi drivers are particularly difficult and they usually don’t speak a word of English.
 I recommend Google translate, which is always a handy thing to have downloaded for offline use.
 I would also keep an image of the Farsi to English numbers on your phone so that you can decipher prices quickly.

-Internet and VPNs
+Internet and VPNs for iran

 Many people think that most of the internet is blocked in Iran, which is not necessarily true, and many things can be used as normal.
 However, social media is basically all blocked, except instagram.
 So, if you want to be able to surf the net with little inconvenience then you will need to download a VPN.
 Don’t worry, I had no idea what it was before Iran either, but it basically diverts your internet traffic through a server that is in another country, which allows you to get around blockages and censorships.